tairabiteru/azura/README.md

   2. Writing my own allows me to give it a personal touch.
   3. I can do more with this than other music bots can.
   4. I'm probably insane.
+* How can I add this bot to my server?
+  * You can't.
+Azura is a private bot for a private server.
+If you want, you're more than welcome to run the bot yourself.
+* Aww, that's a lot of work though.
+Can't you make her public?
+  * No.
+* Why?
+  * Because while I'm perfectly willing to share my code with the world, my server does a lot more than just run music bots all day.
+Go get your own damn RAM.
+* How do you get the dash to work?
+  * The dash operates on an internal webserver that is disabled by default.
+When enabled it runs (by default) on `localhost:8080`.
+All of these settings can be found in `settings.toml`.
+Once started, the internal webserver can either be accessed directly at the appropriate address in a web browser, or it can be reverse proxied through a proper webserver like Apache 2.
+I won't explain that process here.
 * Can this be run on Macrosoft&reg; Winders&trade;?
   * Azura's code basically requires bash scripting and assumes Unix paths.
 If you want to rewrite her bash file in batch and also change the relevant parts of her code, go ahead.
 But barring that, no: she requires Linux.
 * What's the meaning behind the name?